dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ::: moniker range="< aspnetcore-5.0"

-The Blazor framework prior to ASP.NET Core 5.0, which is in preview, doesn't automatically handle `null` to empty string conversions when attempting two-way binding to a `<select>`'s value.
+The Blazor framework doesn't automatically handle `null` to empty string conversions when attempting two-way binding to a `<select>`'s value.
 For more information, see [Fix binding `<select>` to a null value (dotnet/aspnetcore #23221)](https://github.com/dotnet/aspnetcore/pull/23221).

 ::: moniker-end